pydantic/pydantic/docs/usage/validators.md

 #> ts=datetime.datetime(2017, 11, 8, 14, 0)
 ```

-You'll often want to use this together with `pre`, since otherwise with `always=True`
-Pydantic would try to validate the default `None` which would cause an error.

 ## Reuse validators

-Occasionally, you will want to use the same validator on multiple fields/models (e.g. to
+Occasionally, you will want to use the same validator on multiple fields or models (e.g. to
 normalize some input data).

-The "naive" approach would be to write a separate function,
-then call it from multiple decorators.
-Obviously, this entails a lot of repetition and
-boiler plate code.
-To circumvent this, the `allow_reuse` parameter has been added to
-`pydantic.validator` in **v1.2** (`False` by default):
+In Pydantic V2, you can simply define a validation function once, then reuse it with the
+`field_validator` function, specifying the field and validation function.

 ```py
 from pydantic import BaseModel, field_validator